croct-tech/plug-js/docs/plug.md

 that allow you to switch between multiple accounts in the same session.

-In practice, as all tabs share the same scope, it means that if you identify or anonymize a user on one tab, all other tabs will be affected.
+In practice, as all tabs share the same scope, it means that if you identify or anonymize a user on one tab, it will reflect on all other tabs.

 #### Isolated scope